-2.4 Health monitoring
+2.6 Health monitoring

 The assessment of the airborne concentration of a particular contaminant and the subsequent comparison with the appropriate exposure standard(s) is usually the primary technique in the evaluation of the working environment.
 For some hazardous chemicals, health monitoring may also be required to assess risks to workers who may be exposed.
 Health monitoring, which may include biological monitoring, takes into account all routes of exposure and not just exposure by inhalation of airborne contaminants.
+Guidance on health monitoring can be found in the following documents, available from the Safe Work Australia website at www.swa.gov.au.